 Although the fur lobby promotes it as a renewable and biodegradable material, factory farming fur—like any kind of factory farming—has a big environmental impact: the carbon footprint of one mink skin is the same as that of the average Finn, and a fox skin three times that.

 🙋 What about fake fur?
-Fake fur should theoretically be an ethical way of getting fur’s fluffy warmth: but there’s been multiple cases of real fur slipping into the supply chain unnoticed.
-These high heels, sold by UK high street brand Missguided, were advertised as having fake fur pompoms: they were actually made of cat fur.
+Fake fur should theoretically be an ethical way of getting fur’s fluffy warmth: but there have been multiple cases of real fur slipping into the supply chain unnoticed.

 Like bamboo, hemp is a fast-growing plant that needs little water and no pesticides to grow.
 And every part of the plant can be used: the outer stalk to make textiles, its woody core for paper, the seeds as vitamin supplements.
 Hemp enthusiast Morris Beegle has even succeeded in making a guitar out of hemp.